Back to Scripture Treasury

 • refuse both panic and compromise.

-For the main gate chapters that develop this pattern more fully, see Mary as Image of the Church in Fidelity and Sorrow, Our Lady of Sorrows and the Church Beneath the Cross, and St. Joseph, St. John, and Mary Magdalene: Protection, Fidelity, and Penitent Love.
+For the main gate chapters that develop this pattern more fully, see Mary as Image of the Church in Fidelity and Sorrow, Our Lady of Sorrows as Image of the Church Beneath the Cross, and St. Joseph, St. John, and Mary Magdalene: Protection, Fidelity, and Penitent Love.

 A Word to Priests and Fathers